Halvani/Constituent-Treelib/README.md

 # Description
-CTL allows you to easily construct the <a>constituent tree</a> representation of sentences and to visualize the result into various formats.
-To parse sentences into constituent trees, CTL builds on top of the awesome **Berkeley Neural Parser** (or short: **benepar**) as well as both NLP frameworks spaCy and NLTK.
+CTL allows you to easily construct a <a href="https://en.wikipedia.org/wiki/Constituent_(linguistics)">constituent tree</a> representation of sentences and to visualize them into various [formats](#Export_visualization).

+In order to construct constituent trees, CTL builds on top of <a href="https://github.com/nikitakit/self-attentive-parser">**benepar**</a> (*Berkeley Neural Parser*) as well as both well-known NLP frameworks <a href="https://spacy.io">**spaCy**</a> and <a href="https://github.com/nltk/nltk">**NLTK**</a>.
+Here, spaCy is used only for tokenization and sentence segmentation, while benepar performs the actual parsing of the sentences.
+NLTK, on the other hand, is needed as it provides the fundamental data structure for the parsed sentences.

-To better understand what a constituent tree representation looks like, consider the following example.
-Given the sentence *S* = ``The bridge was unfinished when it collapsed.``, CTL first constructs the corresponding constituent tree of *S* in a *Penn tree-bank* style
+To gain a clearer picture of what a constituent tree looks like, let's consider the following example.
+Given the sentence *S* = ``The bridge was unfinished when it collapsed.``, CTL first parses *S* into a bracketed tree representation (in a <a href="https://catalog.ldc.upenn.edu/LDC99T42">*Penn tree-bank*</a> style) that leads to the following result:
 ```
 (S
   (NP (DT The) (NN bridge))